MicrosoftDocs/quantum-docs-pr/articles/install-guide/qjupyter.md

 # Develop with Q# Jupyter notebooks

 > [!WARNING]
-> * In Q# Jupyter Notebooks you only can run Q# code and you cannot call Q# operations from it.
-This environment is not appropiate if your goal is to combine a classical host program with the quantum program.
+> * In Q# Jupyter Notebooks you only can run Q# code and you cannot call operations defined in the notebook from an external classical host program in Python or C#.
+This environment is not appropiate if your goal is to combine a external classical host program with the quantum program.

 A favorite of academic settings, scientific labs, and online-based collaborative programming, Jupyter Notebooks offer in-place code execution—now including Q# code—along with instructions, notes, and other content.
 This environment is great for writing Q# code with embedded explanations or quantum computing interactive tutorials.
 Here's what you need to do to start creating your own Q# notebooks.